nickgkan/drum-transcription-python/README.md

 # Python Utilities for Drums Transcription

 This repository offers some tools to facilitate music transcription, especially drums transcription.
 Since most of the sites for song tabs are guitar-oriented, drums tabs (if available) are often poorly written and/or unreadable.
-This project looks to transform drums tabs to a standard format that maximizes readability by tackling the issues below:
+This project looks to transform drums tabs to a standard format that maximizes readability by tackling the following issues:

 - [x] Removal of unnecessary rests
 - [x] Standardization of score format